 I have personally used their sauces in my kitchen for many years, most notably their oyster sauce, light soy sauce, and dark soy sauce, which will all be used to make thai rice noodles.

-Lee Kum Kee’s Oyster sauce is my ultimate go-to for adding umami flavor to my dishes to make fried rice, stir-fries, marinades, sauces, and noodles, and generally is used in my kitchen to add rich, savory flavors to my dishes without the use of MSG or other flavor enhancers.
+Lee Kum Kee’s Oyster sauce is my ultimate go-to for adding umami flavor to my dishes to make stir-fries, sauces, and noodles, and generally is used to add rich flavors to my dishes without the use of MSG or other flavor enhancers.

 With that said, here are all ingredients you will need to make your own batch of pad see ew noodles:

-- Cooking oil and garlic, for the base aroma.
+- Garlic, for the aromatics.
 I used regular vegetable oil, but feel free to use any cooking oil that you prefer.

 - Skinless boneless chicken thighs, trimmed of excess fat and sliced in bite-sized pieces.
 Please feel free to substitute this with an equal amount of tofu, chicken, beef, pork, or shrimp of your choice.